torsaft/UisProject-CampusEats/README.md

 # CampusEats project
+This is a project from the class "DAT240 Advanced Programming".
+My group received the grad B for our work.
+For more information read the Project report.

+### Instructions
 To run the application, just run "docker-compose up -d" in this folder.

 Default admin login information is on the login page.